Fathers-to-be Deserve Great Skills

 Most fathers-to-be turn away from childbirth preparation in boredom … all that information he knows he will never need, forget easily and doesn’t really impact him.
 He wants you and your baby to be healthy and safe.
 That’s his bottom line and he has no clue how to really help.
 Give him the gift of great birth-coaching skills.

-The secret of how to work through Birthing Better Online Courses is for each of you to learn what you are drawn to instead of learning together.
+The secret of how to work through Birthing Better online birth classes is for each of you to learn what you are drawn to instead of learning together.
 All the skills head to the same place.
 When a father-to-be learns exactly what he wants to learn then he’ll be more able to help you from his important role.
 Just share what each of you is learning and so the two roles … giving birth and helping a woman to give birth … come together.